andrew-bedford/re-app/README.md

 pip3 install PyQt6 PyQt6-WebEngine
 python app.py
 ```

+### Configuration
+To configure your re/app, edit the `config.ini` file that is located in the root.
+It allows you to specify:
+ - `icon`: Path to the image that is to be used as the taskbar's icon and as the splashscreen.
+ - `title`: The window title to display.
+At the moment, this window title is static, so it cannot be changed at runtime once the application starts.
+ - `path`: The path to your project on which `dotnet run` will be executed.
+We may want to update this later to support more than just .NET applications.
+ - `url`: The url of your web application (e.g., https://localhost:12345).
+Once the server has started, it will load and display the screen.
+While the local server is starting, the splashscreen will be displayed.

 ### Publishing
 To generate an installer for your application, you can use PyInstaller: